solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 ## Phone book application in React with one directional data flow

 Next, we construct a phonebook application using this sort of approach.
 Our application supports adding new contacts, deleting existing ones and live filtering for contact list.
-Because we are visual beings, we plan our application by connecting couple of boxes together.
+Because we are visual beings, we plan our application by connecting a couple of boxes together.

 ![Coolest app](/img/crafting-react-with-love/phonebook.png)